redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

-First some technical details about the files you have to send me:
+First some technical details about the files you will send me.
+(I mix in Logic Pro.
+If you have a ProTools or Ableton session, I can create the audio files to mix.)

 ##### <strong>Audio files</strong>